powerhousepro69/videoinfox/readme.md

 Find your videos fast.
 Powerful playlist building and editing.
 A play queue to load up unlimited playlists for autoplay with last video played marker to pick up where you left off.
 Played List that keeps track of everything played by Play Clipboard, Last Download and Play.
 Index unlimited video libraries and find videos by keyword from the path or file.
-Yt-dlp integration.
-Download list building without leaving your web browser and a download queue to load up unlimited download lists for batch processing.
+Yt-dlp integration with Download list building without leaving your web browser and a download queue to load up unlimited download lists for batch processing.
+Download URL paylists.

 <br />